hakeemsalman/java/personal/Programs/Problems3.md

 ## Define a method to find out if a number is prime or not

+## Write a function to check if a given triplet is a Pythagorean triplet or not

 ## Define a method that will display grades according to the marks entered as below